dvdbrnds/edsteward-monorepo/references/DEVELOPMENT_WORKFLOW-2025-07-06.md

 **🎉 You now have a modern, professional development workflow!**
 - Instant hot reloading for development
-- Automatic deployment via GitHub
+- Streamlined deployment via AWS scripts
 - No more manual container rebuilds
-- Professional CI/CD pipeline
+- Professional AWS-only deployment pipeline